sheadawson/silverstripe-zenvalidator/README.md

 For serverside validation: if a relative url is given the response will be obtained internally using Director::test, otherwise curl will be used to get the response from the remote url.

-#### Date Boundary validation
+#### Date Boundary constraints

-These 2 types of validation allow you to require an entered date to be either outside or inside a specified date boundary.
+These 2 constraints allow you to require an entered date to be either outside or inside a specified date boundary.
 The boundary is usually relative to the current date for example '-18 years' and can be used, for example, to ensure that the date of birth entered on a form is equal to or more than 18 years ago, or perhaps inside 120 years of the current date so people cannot enter dates dates too far in the past or greater than the current date.

 Note that date boundaries can be in the past e.g. '-7 days' or in the future e.g. '+7 days'.
 Under the hood the constraints use PHP's strtotime() so any relative date string it supports will work.